(on sabbatical 1 July 2015 to 30 June 2016)

-French, Scandinavian, and German art of the 19th and early 20th centuries; history of museums and collecting; the art of psychiatric patients; printmaking; intersections between art and science; critical theory; historiography
+French, Scandinavian, and German art of the 19th and early 20th centuries; history of museums and collecting; the art of psychiatric patients; gender and modernism; printmaking; intersections between art, science and medicine; critical theory; historiography.

 Reprinted in Collecting Madness II - Outsider Art from Damman Collection (exh. cat.
 Museum im Lagerhaus, Stiftung für schweizerische naïve kunst und art brut, St. Gallen), 2013

 | Symbolism, Mediumship, and the 'Study of the Soul that has Constituted Itself as a Positivist Science', in RACAR - Revue d'art canadienne / Canadian Art Review, 2009

 ‘Are there bacteria in the rooms of Monte Carlo?’: The Roulette Paintings, 1891–93, in Munch blir “Munch” / Munch becoming “Munch” (exh. cat.
 Munch Museum, Oslo), 2008

 |A Certain tour d’esprit: Édouard Vuillard’s Salon Lerolle in Looking and Listening, in Nineteenth-Century France (exh. cat.
 The David and Alfred Smart Museum, University of Chicago), 2007|